joachimwolff/sparse-neighbors-search/README.md

 	python setup.py install --user --noopenmp

 Instead of cloning the repository via git clone and than running the installation, you can do it in one step with pip:

 	pip install git+https://github.com/joachimwolff/minHashNearestNeighbors.git

 Uninstall
 ---------
-To uninstall delete the following in your python installation.
+To delete neighborsMinHash run the following command:

-	computation
-	hashUtility-0.1.egg-info
-	_hashUtility.so
-	neighbors
-	neighborsMinHash-0.1.egg-info
+	pip uninstall neighborsMinHash

 The version number can differ.

 The path of the packages if you used the --user flag is in Ubuntu: